apache/incubator-devlake-website/docs/UserManuals/ConfigUI/AdvancedMode.md

 To edit a Blueprint created in the Advanced mode, you can simply go the Settings page of that Blueprint and click on Edit JSON to edit its configuration.

 ![img](/img/ConfigUI/BlueprintEditing/blueprint-edit2.png)

+## Troubleshooting

+If you run into any problem, please check the [Troubleshooting](/Troubleshooting/Configuration.md) or [create an issue](https://github.com/apache/incubator-devlake/issues)